galra/PiContFracs/readme.md

 python3.6 main.py
 ```

 The algorithm loads the file config.ini, in which it expects additional parameters.
-By default it loads the hash table provided in the variable hashtable_file in config.ini, unless states hashtable_file=None.
+See configfile.py documentation for more details.

 ## General